Relationships are ever-changing.

 In fact, most adult children say their parents require their emotional support.
 And even more adults claim that for their children.

-Maintaining healthy relationships with adult children in late adulthood is an important part of aging successfully and gracefully.
+Maintaining healthy relationships and communication with adult children in late adulthood is an important part of aging successfully and gracefully.
 It brings joy and a sense of purpose and allows for an intergenerational exchange of wisdom.

 Which means it’s ever-important to put the effort into supporting the changing roles and dynamics with your adult kid relationships.